scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 }
 ```

-Suppose the SDM finds a peripheral with the name "My Peripheral" and reports that to the client in a
+Suppose Scratch Link finds a peripheral with the name "My Peripheral" and reports that to the client in a
 "didDiscoverPeripheral" notification, then the Scratch Extension chooses to connect to the "My Peripheral" peripheral.
 The Scratch Extension will be allowed to contact the following services:
 - Service 0x1805, the "Current Time" service, with UUID 00001805-0000-1000-8000-00805f9b34fb